ltratt/aeschylus/README.md

 Aeschylus has some support for different types of scene (e.g. screen only, screen with camera): this at least partly works, but isn't tested, so is left undocumented for now.

+# Under the hood

+Aeschylus works by associating time stamps with markers and, when recording is complete, using those to edit videos.
+For example here is a `markers` file after a recording:

+  1609515923.285604 rewind
+  1609515934.217265 safepoint
+  1609515958.586696 rewind
+  1609515972.216318 fastforward

+The long numbers are times in seconds since the Unix epoch, allowing us to tell when those markers were recorded in "wall-clock time" (in this case, approximately 2021-01-01 15:45) down to a fraction of a second.
+This will lead to a video which trims the start (the first `rewind`), then has a retake (editing out the recording between the `safepoint` and the second `rewind`) and then trimming the end (the `fastforward`).

+However, by default, most video recording programs (including ffmpeg) record time relative to the beginning of the recording, with no way of associating it with an external clock.
+In ffmpeg's case we can force it to record wall-clock timestamps instead with `-use_wallclock_as_timestamps` and `-copyts`:

+    ffmpeg \
+      -use_wallclock_as_timestamps 1 \
+      -f v4l2 -i /dev/video0 \
+      -map "0:v" -copyts recording.mkv

+There are obvious potential problems with clock synchronisation in this setup: ffmpeg's clock(s) is not necessarily the same as that used as `epochtime`.
+Indeed, ffmpeg uses more than one clock source internally, depending on your input device(s) and other options.
+Typically ffmpeg uses the "normal" system clock or a "monotonic" clock (but e.g. on Linux it mostly uses `CLOCK_MONOTONIC`, which isn't properly monotonic; although you can force the `v4l2` backend, although virtually nothing else in ffmpeg to use `CLOCK_MONOTONIC_RAW`).
+As this suggests, the situation is something of a mess.
+Although I couldn't find any real documentation for this feature, the option I settled on is to force all recorded streams to synchronise to the clock used to record audio (in my case, that's the non-monotonic system clock) using the `,` syntax in `-map`:

+    ffmpeg \
+      -use_wallclock_as_timestamps 1 \
+      -f v4l2 -i /dev/video0 \
+      -f sndio -i snd/0 \
+      -map "0:v,1:a" -map "1:a" -copyts recording.mkv

+In my case I believe this works because the OpenBSD `sndio` backend uses the non-monotonic system clock.
+If, for example, it used the monotonic system clock, `epochtime` would need to use that clock to prevent the `markers` file having inaccurate data.

+A better solution is when you can get the current recording timestamp from your recording software: this would prevent all the messing around, and possible problems with, the system clock.
+I have no experience with such software but something like [this plugin for OBS](https://obsproject.com/forum/resources/infowriter.345/) might do the trick if you use OBS (though the description does suggest it only records times to the resolution of a second, which, if true, wouldn't be sufficient for me).